 Application: Testing symptomatic or suspect individual plants.
 Tests entire root system of individual plants for the presence of Phytophthora by detecting zoospores released after a flooding period.

 Advantages: Fairly sensitive test of entire root system, relatively easy to conduct.
 Does not expose other plants to inoculum from tested plant.
 Leachate and flooding protocols are nondestructive and do not require that plants be unpotted.
 The soil/root sample baiting protocol can be used on dead plants, which may not yield positive results in other protocols.
 No false positives if bait spots are confirmed by culturing.
 Culturing can identify Phytophthora species present.

 Limitations: Positive reactions require at least several days to develop and can take longer to confirm depending on methods used.
 Baiting conditions (temperatures, irrigation history) can affect test sensitivity.
 Previous application of fungicides (systemic oomycete suppressive chemicals) to tested plants may interfere with test.
 No single bait is optimal for all Phytophthora species.
 Not suited to testing large numbers of plants.
-This protocol is designed for plants that have been regularly irrigated up to the time of testing and are likely to have sporangia present and should not be used for plants that have been dry for an extended period (e.g., nonirrigated culls) because sporangia may not be present in such material.
-This method is easiest to use for containers up to about 1 gallon.
-For larger containers (e.g., 5 gal, 15 gal), we recommend using a single container version of the bench testing leachate test short duration protocol.
+This protocol is designed for plants that have been regularly irrigated up to the time of testing and are likely to have sporangia present and should not be used for plants that have been dead or dry for an extended period (e.g., nonirrigated culls) because sporangia may not be present in such material.

 Methods: Standard baiting uses green, nonwounded pears, which can be infected by a wide variety of Phytophthora species.
 Leaf baits can also be used if you have arrangements for testing these baits.
 To minimize the possibility of cross-contamination between plants, wear waterproof gloves when handling containers and pear baits.
 Sanitize gloves before handling a different plant or other items assocaited with them.
 Read 3.2.
 Detection by baiting – general procedures and details for water samples and Using green pears to bait for Phytophthora for more detailed information on the use of pear baits.